-Watch these law school resume samples do it:
+Watch these law school resume examples do it:

 Let’s say you want to showcase these law school skills: work ethic, research, time management, collaboration, technology, problem solving.

-Law School Job Description for a Resume [Sample]
+Job Description for a Law School Resume [Template]

 Now check out this poor law school application resume example:

 The second of those law school resume examples isn’t tragic.
 But the first one builds your case like Vinny Gambini.

 5. Add Riders to Your Law School Resume

 You’ve done more than earn a bachelor’s degree.
 And guess what?
 Admissions directors love accomplishments.